04samuell/fallingsand/README.md

 ## Try it for yourself

 To play follow these steps:
-- Download the jar file: [FallingSand jar file] https://github.com/04samuell/fallingsand/blob/main/FallingSand.jar (also available in root of project directory).
+- Download the jar file: [FallingSand jar file] https://github.com/04samuell/fallingsand/blob/main/FallingSand.jar (follow the link and click 'view raw').
 - Run the project by navigating to directory containing <code>.jar</code> file and run <code>java -jar FallingSand.jar</code>.

 ## Gradle